crypto-com/thaler-sample-wallet/README.md

 ### How to send funds

 - You can send funds by clicking `Send funds` button and entering recipient's wallet address, view key and other necessary details.

+### How to generate addresses

+- You can generate address clicking `Address` button
+- In Stakinng tab, click `Staking` to generate 1 staking address
+- In Tranfer tab, click `Transfer` to genreate 1 transfer address

+### How to deposit

+- click `Deposit` button
+- enter amount to deposit in CRO unit
+- enter staking address
+- enter wallet passphrase, and click `confirm`

+### How to unbond

+to withdraw from staking account, you need to unbond the amount first

+- click `Unbond`
+- enter amount to unbond in CRO unit
+- enter staking address , current staked account will be fetched automatically
+- enter wallet passphrase, and click `confirm`

+### How to withdraw

+to send the amount to the recipient, you need to withdraw unbonded amount first

+- enter staking address to withdraw from
+- enter your transfer address to send the amount to
+- enter wallet passphrase, and click `confirm`

 ## Contribution